Kebasoh/Neighbourhood/README.md

 ##  Project Description

 - Our website basically need a new neighbour to upload his/her neighbourhood and the population of his neigbourhood.
+- The user can also add his or her contacts and email.

 ## BDD